Advertisement

 Pep Guardiola, of course, knows better than anyone what De la Fuente was getting at with his colourful description of Rodri’s influence and importance.

-Rodri is not certain to play again this season after suffering serious damage to his right knee during Sunday’s tempestuous 2-2 draw with Arsenal at the Etihad Stadium and, from previously wondering how he could cope for a game or two without the Spaniard, Guardiola must now contemplate a future without him for possibly the next eight months.
+Rodri will not play again this season after suffering serious damage to his right knee during Sunday’s tempestuous 2-2 draw with Arsenal at the Etihad Stadium.
+From previously wondering how he could cope for a game or two without the Spaniard, Guardiola must now contemplate a future without him for the rest of the season.

 Back in the 2018-19 campaign, the damaging loss of Fernandinho for most of the final three months of a nip-and-tuck title race saw Ilkay Gundogan parachuted into the specialist midfield holding role.
 It was a job the German carried out with aplomb, helping City to win their final 14 league games as Liverpool were pipped to the title by a point on the final day.